Stop Regretting Your Purchases: 18 Real-Life Ways to Curb Impulse Spending and Actually Save

 …and make a rule not to buy anything that isn’t on the list.

-We can’t avoid the shops altogether.
-But we can make our shopping trips more efficient and less budget-busting if we shop with a list – and stick to it!
-When you’re shopping for specific items you’ve written down, you’re more focused and less likely to browse and come home with things you don’t need.
+When you’re shopping for specific items you’ve written down, you’re more focused and less likely to browse and come home with things you don’t need (that’s my conclusion).

-Keeping a list also helps you to batch your shopping tasks to one day of errands.
-I have a whole bunch of lists on my phone for when I think of things I need.
-A grocery list, a hardware list, a list of clothes the kids need…that way, I’m not popping to the store all the time; I can get everything done at once.
+That way, I’m not popping to the store all the time; I can get everything done at once.
 It also means I’m less likely to forget something and have to go back – increasing exposure to temptation.

-A list has to be thorough for it to be effective.
 We’ve all gone into the supermarket for bread and milk and come out with ten other items.
 The main reason for this is that we didn’t trust the list.
-We suddenly remember that we haven’t planned for Wednesday night’s meal, so before hitting the shops, make sure your list is thorough.
-And then stick to your list.

 5. Reduce Social Media

-Nothing taps into our natural inclination to fit in more than social media.
-We might scoff at keeping up with the Jones’, but our desire to be part of the group is a primitive survival instinct that predates caveman times when social exile meant certain death.
+We might scoff at keeping up with the Joneses, but our desire to be part of the group is a survival instinct that predates caveman times when social exile meant certain death.

-The problem is that social media turns the dial way up on that need to fit in.
+And social media turns the dial way up on that need to fit in.

 There’s the envy we feel when random acquaintances from that job we had in high school post about their new car or dream home renos or their overseas trip.
-Or the Instagram influencers painting lifestyle pictures we (secretly) aspire to (come on, you know you do too).
-Of course, exposure to all kinds of advertising is the price we pay for all this free online content (sorry, but it costs money to run a website).

 There are a hundred good reasons to reduce social media consumption.
-Reducing the temptation to impulse buy is one of them.
+Reducing the temptation to impulse-buy is one of them.

 6. Less Lifestyle, More Living